forumone/salt-formula-sendgrid/README.md

 open issues:

 1. salt does not call sendgrid_user.sh correctly and does not return subuser API Key.
-2. sendgrid_user.sh does not set correct rights to API key and emails do not send.
-3. sendgrid_user.sh does not set user limits on sending emails.
+2. sendgrid_user.sh does not set user limits on sending emails.